 Kew Volleyball By-Laws

-Matches will be conducted under the Official Volleyball Rules of the Federation of International Volleyball, plus our ‘local’ rules as ratified.
+Matches will be conducted under the Official Volleyball Rules of the Federation of International Volleyball (FIVB), plus our ‘local’ rules as outlined below.

 1 Basic Responsibilities

 1.1 Players must know the Kew Volleyball By-Laws and abide by them, and understand the current International Volleyball Federation (FIVB) Official Volleyball Rules and the interaction between the two.

 1.3 A team captain must be nominated.
 Prior to the match, the team captain must complete the names (first name & surname) of the players on the scoresheet and represent his/her team in the toss.
-At the end of the match the team captain needs to check the result recorded on the scoresheet, sign the scoresheet to confirm the outcome.
+At the end of the match the team captain needs to check the result recorded on the scoresheet, sign the scoresheet to acknowledge the recorded outcome is correct.

 2 Scoring System